1anshu-stack/movibooking_api_node/README.md

 }

-Third api: /mba/api/v1/auth/logout
 Logout:
 → If we have implemented authentication using JWT, then there can be 2 ways to log out the user.
 → Either the token expires
 → Because JWT is a stateless mechanism, so it can be done on the frontend by deleting the saved token.

-Forth api: /mba/api/v1/auth/reset
+Third api: /mba/api/v1/auth/reset
 Resetpassword:
 → We need to build an API to allow users to reset the password.
 For resetting the password, they need to provide the previous password & the new password.
 If the previous password gets a match, then we allow the user to reset; otherwise not.

+Forth api: /mba/api/v1/auth/user/:id
+To update: userRole and userStatus